ab4464/RIOT-photo-tag/README.md

 Just take a look for yourself! https://ab4464.github.io/RIOT-photo-tag/

-NOTE: It won't work in Safari, try with Chrome instead!
+NOTE: It won't work with Safari, try with Chrome instead!